 It’s a note, not a manifesto.
 Make your point, ask for a specific action, and save the sales pitch for another touch point.

-Consider a unique phone number or URL to help you monitor performance and track results.
+Consider a unique phone number, URL or QR code to help you monitor performance and track results.

 There’s an overwhelming amount of regulation about what will go through the mail and what won’t.
 Yes, there are some helpful online resources.
 But your best bet is to consult the post office or a direct marketing specialist sooner, rather than later.